-The College participates in the Universities Superannuation Scheme ("the USS") and the University of Oxford Staff Pension Scheme ("the OSPS") on behalf of its staff.
+The College participates in two principal pension schemes for its staff - the Universities Superannuation Scheme ("USS") and the University of Oxford Staff Pension Scheme ("OSPS").
 Both schemes are contributory defined benefit schemes (i.e. they provide benefits based on length of service and final pensionable salary) and are contracted out from the State Second Pension Scheme.
-The assets of USS and OSPS are each held in separate trustee-administered finds.
+The assets of USS and OSPS are each held in separate trustee-administered funds.
 Both schemes are multi-employer schemes and the College is unable to identify its share of the underlying assets and liabilities of each scheme on a consistent and reasonable basis.
-Therefore, as required by the accounting standard FRS17 "Retirement Benefits", the College accounts for the schemes as if they were defined contribution schemes.
-As a result, the amount charged to the Statement of Financial Activities represents the contributions payable to the schemes in respect of the accounting period.
+Therefore, in accordance with the accounting standard FRS17 "Retirement Benefits", the College accounts for the schemes aff they were defined contribution schemes.
+As a result, the amount charged to the income and expenditure account represents the contributions payable to the schemes in respect of the accounting period.